Gayatrichaudhari277/To-do-list/README.md

+this is to do list where we can addour tasks to be completed. we can cance task as well mark it as completed . we can also edit the task.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.